 - 1. The study choice check consists at least of completing a digital questionnaire and a contact session with the programme.
-The following additional activity or activities will also be provided as part of the Study Choice Check: - Future students enrolling in the demand-based learning: - Will be invited for an afternoon of activities consisting of information and trial lessons.
+The following additional activity or activities will also be provided as part of the Study Choice Check: - Prospective Dutch students enrolling in the Demand-based or Course-based learning: Will be invited for an afternoon of activities consisting of information and trial lessons.
 If the future student wants one, a face-to-face consultation with the student can be scheduled.
 If the future student does not participate in the afternoon of activities, an individual meeting with the student will be scheduled.
-Future students who enrol after 1 May will receive a binding study choice advice on the basis of a questionnaire and a meeting. - Future students enrolling in the course-based learning (including international students): Will be invited to participate the Study Choice Check Webinar which is broadcasted live once a month.
+Future students who enrol after 1 May will receive a binding study choice advice on the basis of a questionnaire and a meeting. - Prospective international students enrolling in the Course-based learning: Will be invited to participate the Study Choice Check Webinar which is broadcasted live once a month.
 The Webinar is being recorded and is also available via the Website.
 During the Webinar information is given about the study programme and about studying and the facilities in Eindhoven.
-Students can ask questions online.
-When the student has started, the SCC is concluded with a conversation with the mentor. - 2.
+Students can have an (online) consultation. - 2.
 Within 4 weeks following registration, the prospective student will receive a link to the digital questionnaire.
 Within 4 weeks following completion of the questionnaire, the prospective student will receive an invitation to the contact moment with the study programme.
-International students as referred to in the Study Choice Check Rules will receive further information on the study choice check within 4 weeks following registration. - 3.
-The digital questionnaire may be completed between 15-10-2020 and 1-9-2021.
-The study choice activities for international students take place in the period from 1 February through 1 June. - 4.
-The contact sessions for Demand-based Learning shall be scheduled for the months of March, April, June, July and August for regular enrolment and December and January for February enrolment.The contact sessions for Course-based Learning shall be scheduled for the months of January, February, March, April, June and July for regular enrolment and November and December for February enrolment. - 5.
-The contact session shall consist of an individual consultation with the prospective student. - 6.
-The study choice advice will be sent to the prospective student by e-mail within ten working days of the contact moment. - 7.
-The study choice advice is non-binding for prospective students who apply by no later than 1 May.
-Students who apply after 1 May will not be permitted to enrol, except in the case of a situation as referred to in Article 2(2) or in the event of exceptional circumstances as set out in Article 3(3), under a through d of the Study Choice Check Rules. - 8.
-The Study Choice Check Rules determine the categories of students for whom the study choice advice is not obligatory.